- Chart

 Total Addressable Market (TAM)

-The total US firearms market is estimated to be in the billions of dollars annually.
-Smith & Wesson is well-positioned to capture a significant portion of this TAM through its diverse product portfolio and established brand.
+The total addressable market for firearms and related accessories in the U.S. is estimated to be in the tens of billions of dollars annually.
+Smith & Wesson competes for a significant portion of this market, particularly within the handgun and modern sporting rifle segments, alongside its traditional revolver offerings.

 Upturn SWOT Analysis